openflighthpc/concertim-ansible-playbook/production/README.md

 Five services comprising Concertim are created by the playbook.
 The services are:

+If the concertim components are enabled, the following containers will be installed:

 * `metric_reporting_daemon` - Provides an HTTP API for receiving and processing metrics.
 * `visualisation` - Provides an HTTP API for reporting racks and instances; and a web app for visualising the instances and their metrics.
+* `proxy` - An nginx reverse proxy for the `metric_reporting_daemon` and `visualisation` services.
+* `db` - A postgresql database.

+If the cluster builder component is enabled, the following containers will be installed:

 * `cluster_builder` - Provides an HTTP API for building various types of clusters on OpenStack.

+If the openstack service components are enabled, the following containers will be installed:

 * `api_server` - Manages OpenStack users, projects and keys for Concertim.
 * `bulk_updates` - Periodically syncs OpenStack instance state to Concertim.
 * `mq_listener` - Listens to the Rabbit MQ to sync OpenStack changes to Concertim in real time.
 * `metrics` - Polls OpenStack for certain metrics and reports them to Concertim.
-* `proxy` - An nginx reverse proxy for the `metric_reporting_daemon` and `visualisation` services.
-* `db` - A postgresql database.

 ## Docker volumes

-A number of volumes are used by the images.
+If the concertim components are enabled, three docker volumes are created.
 Two of these should be included in your sites retention policy.

 * `db-data`: contains the postgresql data including the racks and instances.
   This should be included in a data retention policy.